-Zoritza Kiresiewa joined Ecologic Institute as a Researcher.
+Zoritza Kiresiewa joined Ecologic Institute as a Fellow.
 Her work focuses on climate change adaptation and the bio-based economy.
 Her further interests include development policy, land management and desertification.
 A native Bulgarian speaker, she is fluent in German and English and has a good knowledge of Russian.

 As part of the project Resilience-Increasing Strategies for Coasts - toolKIT (RISC-KIT), Zoritza Kiresiewa analyses existing disaster risk reduction (DRR) measures in coastal regions.
 Through expert interviews with relevant stakeholders, she is developing potential country-specific measures based on an ecosystem approach together with partners from the Black Sea.
 In addition, Zoritza Kiresiewa has a strong interest in the extent to which the bio-economy can contribute to global food security and sustainable use of resources as well as the respective consequences for the environment.
 Since 2014, she has co-coordinated the framework contract with the European Committee of the Regions.
 Due to her native Bulgarian language skills, she is often involved in projects related to the implementation status of various EU directives and environmental policies in Bulgaria.